HBO’s Harry Potter Trailer Works Because It Understands the Real Magic

 That is a huge difference.

-And the movies, for all their strengths, mostly had to rush through that equation.
+The films, for all their strengths, had to move quickly through that equation.
 They gave us the idea of Harry’s neglect.
-This show looks like it wants us to feel it.
+This version looks like it wants us to feel it.

 That is the first thing the trailer gets right.
 It understands that the magic is not the point.
 The magic is the delivery system.